 You can make a poster, a video, a Power Point presentation, etc.

-Save your presentation on our class Edmodo page or your Office 365 account.
+Save your presentation on our on Office 365.

 To guaranteed access, save your video as a YouTube.